mathiasvkaiz/sdcnd-vehicle-detection-and-tracking-p5/writeup.md

 The sliding window approach resulted in a very poor perfomance as for each frame it took nearly one and a half a second to find the cars, regarding a video steram of several thousand images this is much too long.
 I used an area of interest recucing the window search on an area in front of the view (from 400 to 650 pixles in y direction).
 This reduced the computational time.
 But seems not quite enough.
 So i used an approach pointed out in the walkthrough that.
 Here instead of sliding windows in the image and then apply the hog extraction we do it voce versa.
 First the HOg is calculated for the whole image and then subsampling on the sliding windows is done.
 This improves the perfomrance a lot.

-What could also lad to some noise is the switch between sunlight and shadows combined with different road patterns.
-This could lead to noise as well.
-We could avoid this by using some flexible color space calculation.
+The switch between sunlight and shadows could also lead to some noise.
+We could try avoid this by using some flexible color space calculation.

 A `Vehicle` class could be used to track information of each found vehicle so that the whole finding and tracking process is much more robust.
 We could calculate findings and lost of this vehicle in average of sevral timespans we could calculate avera window sizes to avoid flipping windows evene when we found a vehicle.
 There are a lot of approaches to smoothen the detection and tracking process that are not applied in this notebook.